ljk0618/BFD-UNet/README.md

 This repository provides the PyTorch implementation of **BFD-UNet**, a U-Net-based semantic segmentation network with wavelet-based feature decomposition, multi-directional coordinate attention, and constrained deformable convolution.
 The code is organized for reproducing the training and validation experiments with a Pascal VOC-style dataset layout.

-> Replace the dataset, checkpoint, paper, and citation links below with the final public links before publishing this repository.

 ## 1. What is included

 ```text